ashutoshSce/minify-html-webpack-plugin/README.md

     };
 ```

-If need to replace array of string with common replace funtions and then minify it across source files.
+If need to replace array of string with common replace funtions and then minify it across source files and sub-directories.

 ```javascript
     const MinifyHtmlWebpackPlugin = require('minify-html-webpack-plugin');